 - D1.1 All students are given details of their programme/subject relevant to the year they commence with the University, which provides relevant information including any specific requirements. - D1.2 Information on individual modules is also supplied to students on Moodle, which is accessed through MyNewman.
-Moodle module's pages provide information on assessment, content and deadlines for submission of assignments.
+Moodle module's pages provide information on assessment, content and deadlines for submission of assignments, as well as resources for the module.
 This information can also be supplied in Word format for ease of printing or conversion to other formats (such as audio-read or Braille).